UDP Broadcast Relay

 set service broadcast-relay id <n> description <description>

 A description can be added for each and every unique relay ID.
-This is useful to distinguish between multiple different ports/appliactions.
+This is useful to distinguish between multiple different ports/applications.

 set service broadcast-relay id <n> interface <interface>